 A Mac dialog box appears to ask permission to allow the Sync Helper to run.
 Click Allow.

-If you don’t yet have an InVision account, sign up for one at InVisionApp.com.
-Once you complete signing up for an account, you can go back to Sketch or Photoshop and login to the plugin with your new InVision credentials.
+If you don’t yet have an InVision account, click Create Account, which will take you to the sign-up flow at InVisionApp.com.
+Once you complete signing up for an account, you can go back to Photoshop and login to the plugin with your new InVision credentials.